 I have to practice self-care regularly when I'm doing this work, and take time to specifically look out for myself.
 I find talking to other people in journalism or similar industries (a lot of my friends work in public policy and disability rights, for example) about how we're feeling and doing check-ins can be useful.

 I also remind myself it is okay for me to spend time NOT working on these issues.
 I need to separate from politics as much as possible, which is hard when the personal is political.
-I need to actively seek out positive, uplifting news.
-(For a while, I had a "No Trump" rule with friends: we could NOT bring up the latest issue while hanging out because we were already all so depressed and worn out.)"
+I need to actively seek out positive, uplifting news."

 3. Yessenia Funes | Reports on environment and race